prof-rossetti/intro-to-python/notes/environment-variables/README.md

 # Environment Variables

-**Environment variables** allow developers to customize the environment in which an application is operating.
+Developers use **Environment Variables** to configure the environment in which an application is operating, specifically by passing certain values to the program from its surrounding environment.

+This allows the program to behave differently, depending on which environment variables have been configured, and what their values are.

 ## Benefits

+This leads to benefits, primarily in the area of application security, but in other areas as well.

 ### Security